faizzul95/ci3.2based/README.md

 Instruction: -

 1) Download this project.
-2) Rename project to "ci3.2based".
+2) Rename project to any name.
+3) Open application/config/config.php.
+Change line 28 to match with your project name (important!).
-3) Run command "composer update" (make sure to install composer!).
+4) Run command "composer update" using CMD/Terminal (make sure to install composer!).
+5) Run command "npm update" using CMD/Terminal (make sure to install Node.js!).
-4) Configure the .env files for database & environment.
+6) Configure the .env files for database & environment.

 ======================================================================